United States hydrogen policy: Programs

 The US federal government has created several programs to promote alternative fuels including hydrogen.
+An example of US Department of Energy programs and progress was provided in 2022 in congressional testimony.

 Clean cities

 The US Department of Energy created Clean Cities to, "advance the energy, economic, and environmental security of the United States by supporting local initiatives to adopt practices that reduce the use of petroleum in the transportation sector".
 Clean Cities performs these duties through a network of more than 80 offices that develop public/private partnerships to promote alternative fuels, advanced vehicles, fuel blends, hybrid vehicles, and idle reduction.
 They also provide information about financial opportunities, coordinate technical assistance projects, update and maintain energy databases, publish fact sheets, newsletters, and related technical and informational material.

 State energy program (sep) funding

 The State Energy Program (SEP) provides grants to states to assist in designing, developing, and implementing renewable energy and energy efficient programs.
 Each states energy office gets SEP funding and manages all SEP funded projects.
 For more information about the SEP, including project descriptions, visit the SEP website.